RobN-Packt/build-tool-test/README.md

 # Book API & Web UI

-Monorepo containing a Go/Huma API with PostgreSQL storage and a Next.js (TypeScript) frontend.
+Monorepo containing a Go/Huma API with PostgreSQL storage and a Next.js (TypeScript) frontend for a dummy book store.

 ## Prerequisites